Who We Are

 For decades, Myanmar was one of the world’s poorest and most isolated countries.
 We were drawn to work here because we saw the huge potential for how well-designed products and services could have a meaningful impact on the lives of millions of enterprising small-plot farmers.

 Sometimes folks ask us if we have plans to expand beyond Myanmar.
-Simply put, our answer is no. We strongly believe it takes deep knowledge of a place and the lives of its people to have a chance at solving the complex problems of poverty and economic development.
-Our intention is to go deep into this large market rather than skim the surface in many different places.
+We strongly believe it takes deep knowledge of a place and the lives of its people to have a chance at solving the complex problems of poverty and economic development.
+Our intention is to go deep into this large market.
+At the same time, we want to share our innovations freely so they can be replicated in other countries.
+We are committed to joining hands with like-minded organizations similar to our recent work with the Climate Action for Small Holders Coalition.

 That’s why we’re here.